BethEbert/scores/README.md

 > pip install scores
 ```

-## Related Packages
+## Related packages

 There are similar packages which should be acknowledged, in particular [xskillscore](https://xskillscore.readthedocs.io/en/stable/) and [climpred](https://github.com/pangeo-data/climpred).
-These packages both provide overlapping and similar functionality. `scores` provides an additional option to the community and has additional metrics which are not found in those other packages. `scores` seeks to be self-contained with few dependencies, and so re-implements various metrics which are found in other libraries, so that it can be a simple one-stop-shop for the metrics of interest to its userbase.
+These two packages provide overlapping and similar functionality. `scores` provides a new option to the community with additional metrics not found in those other packages. `scores` is self-contained with few dependencies, and so re-implements the standard metrics which are found in most libraries, making it a simple one-stop-shop for the metrics of interest to users.

-## Finding and Downloading Data
+## Finding and downloading data

 Other than very small files to support automated testing, this repository does not contain significant data for tutorials and demonstrations.
 The tutorials demonstrate how to easily download sample data and generate synthetic data.

-## Acknowledging This Work
+## Acknowledging this work

-If you find this work useful, please consider a citation or acknowledgment of it.
+If you find this work useful, please consider citing or acknowledging it.
 A citable DOI is coming soon.
 This section will be updated in the coming weeks to include the correct citation.